w3c/ift-encoder/docs/closure_glyph_segmentation.md

   are commonly used together.
 This document and the implementation make no attempt to solve this problem yet.

-* Patch merging: a very basic patch merging process has been included in the implementation but there is lots of room for improvement.
+* Patch merging: is the process of combining patches from a found segmentation together in order to reduce overall overhead (eg. if there was a patch containing only one glyph the overhead cost of the patch format and network transfer would dominate, therefore it may make sense to merge into another similar patch).
+A very basic patch merging process has been included in the implementation but there is lots of room for improvement.
 Notably, it does not yet handle conditional patch merging.
 Additionally, a more advanced heuristic is needed for selecting which patches to merge.

 * [Multi segment analysis](#multi-segment-dependencies): the current implementation only does single segment analysis which in some cases leaves sizable fallback glyph sets.
 How to implement multi